porsche-design-system/porsche-design-system/packages/storefront/src/pages/designing/introduction.md

 Sign up for a UXPin account and download the desktop app.
 See this video for the main functionalities See this video on how to work with our components.

-<p-link-pure target="_blank" href="https://www.uxpin.com/">UXPin Download</p-link-pure>
+<p-link-pure :theme="$store.getters.platformTheme" target="_blank" href="https://www.uxpin.com/">UXPin
+Download</p-link-pure>

-<p-link-pure target="_blank" href="https://www.uxpin.com/docs/getting-started/downloading-and-using-uxpin/">UXPin
+<p-link-pure :theme="$store.getters.platformTheme" target="_blank" href="https://www.uxpin.com/docs/getting-started/downloading-and-using-uxpin/">UXPin
 Tutorials</p-link-pure>

 ## Get inspired